-Anticholinergic medications are used to block the neurotransmitter Acetylcholine.
+Anticholinergic medications are used to block the neurotransmitter acetylcholine.
 Anticholinergics have systemic effects on smooth muscle function including the lungs, gastrointestinal system and urinary tract.
-Anticholinergic drugs are therefore prescribed to treat a variety of medical conditions including Parkinson’s disease, allergies, Chronic Obstructive Pulmonary Disease, Depression and urinary incontinence.
+Anticholinergic drugs are therefore prescribed to treat a variety of medical conditions including Parkinson’s disease, allergies, chronic obstructive pulmonary disease, depression and urinary incontinence.

 Many medications that have anticholinergic properties are prescribed on the basis of robust clinical evidence.
 It is therefore appropriate that these be continued.
-The purpose of the Anticholinergic Burden Calculator is to aid the Clinician in their decision making during a medication review, and to offer alternatives with a lower Anticholinergic burden, which may or may not be appropriate for that patient.
+The purpose of the Anticholinergic Burden Calculator is to aid the clinician in their decision-making during a medication review, and to offer alternatives with a lower Anticholinergic burden, which may or may not be appropriate for that patient.

 1 Polypharmacy and Medicines Optimisation in Older People.
 East Cheshire NHS Prescribing Commissioning Policy August 2016

-4 Boustani at al. Impact of Anticholinergics on the Ageing Brain; a review and practical application.
+4 Boustani M, Campbell N, Munger S, Maidment I, Fox C. Impact of Anticholinergics on the Ageing Brain; a review and practical application.
 Ageing Health (4(3) 311-320, 2008)

-6 Gray et al. Cumulative Use of Strong Anticholinergic Medications and Incident Dementia.
+6 Gray S, Anderson M, Dublin S. Cumulative Use of Strong Anticholinergic Medications and Incident Dementia.
 Journal of the American Medical Association.
 (175(3): 401-407, 2015)

 7 Kiesel, E. K., Hopf, Y. M., & Drey, M. (2018).
 An anticholinergic burden score for german prescribers: Score development.
 BMC Geriatrics, 18. doi: https://doi.org/10.1186/s12877-018-0929-6